westelh/jmusicbot-container/README.md

 Available on [DokerHub](https://hub.docker.com/repository/docker/westelh/jmusicbot)

-## Run🎧
+## Run
+You need a config file for the bot🤖

 Follow the [official guide](https://jmusicbot.com/setup/) to make your config file.

-Application in the container reads config file from /config.txt.
+**Application in the container reads config file from /config.txt.**

 ### Example
 Replace "your.cfg" with your config file.